emmt/Neutrals.jl/README.md

 i ⋄  𝟙 -> i ⋄ one(i)
 i ⋄ -𝟙 -> i ⋄ ~zero(i)
 ```

-All bitwise binary operations are commutative; hence, their result does not depend on the
-order of the operands.

 These rules may be optimized in the implementation.
 For example: